 Reach an optimal maturity

 Getting a qualitative raw material requires to harvest the grapes only when they’ve reached an optimal maturity.
 70% of the grapes are handpicked, the 30% left are harvested mechanically.
-Precocious grape varieties such as Gamay and Chardonnay are the first to reach the vinification cellar, then come Chenin grapes dedicated to dry and sparkling wines.
+Precocious grape varieties (such as Chardonnay for ex.) are the first to reach the vinification cellar, then come Chenin grapes dedicated to dry and sparkling wines.
 Cabernet Franc grapes are considered for the winemaking before the harvest ends with Chenin grapes mouldy with botrytis cinerea* (*also called noble rot) used for dessert wines.

 The sustainable viticulture must help the vine to protect against diseases and pests without acting thoughtlessly.